-Students at Landmark College get far more personal, directed assistance than at traditional colleges that often offer a grab bag of accommodations for students with learning disabilities, ADHD, or ASD.
+Students at Landmark College get far more personal, directed assistance than at traditional colleges that often offer a grab bag of accommodations for students with learning disabilities, ADHD, or autism.
 Students at Landmark College receive individualized attention from classroom instructors—in courses tailored to meet their educational needs.
 This is evidenced by our exceptionally low student/faculty ratio of 6:1.
 Our experienced advisors meet frequently with students to review and guide their progress.
 In addition to advising, a wide array of other academic support is integral to a Landmark College education, including executive function coaching, educational technology support, and the services of our centers for academic support.
 All instructors are trained professional educators, not teaching assistants or peer tutors.

-Degree Programs for Students & Professional Training for Educators
+Degree Programs for Students and Professional Training for Educators

 Originally founded as an associate degree-granting institution, Landmark College is expanding to offer more options.
 Our degree programs for students with LD include bachelor’s and associate degrees in a variety of fields.
 We also offer an array of minors and concentrations.
 While many students earn a two- or four-year degree here, others attend our Bridge Experience, gain the skills and strategies they need to succeed, then transfer to another institution.

 We also offer a broad selection of summer programs for middle school students, rising high school juniors and seniors, recent high school graduates, and visiting college students.

-Through the Landmark College Institute for Research and Training, the nation's only LD-focused research institute located on a college campus exclusively for students with LD, ADHD, and ASD, we teach educators how to teach students who learn differently.
-We offer an extensive menu of online and onsite professional learning offerings, including webinars, an online course series on executive function, a Summer Insitute, and an LD Innovation Symposium.
+Through the Landmark College Institute for Research and Training, the nation’s only LD-focused research institute located on a college campus exclusively for students with LD, ADHD, and ASD, we teach educators how to teach students who learn differently.
+We offer an extensive menu of online and onsite professional learning offerings, including webinars, an online course series on executive function, a Summer Institute, and an LD Innovation Symposium.